INTERNSHIP AND VOLUNTEER OPPORTUNITIES

 While it is possible and at times necessary to arrange for the internship to start or end during the summer months, most interns will have a September start date.
 Interns typically work 22-24 hours per week.
 Wednesday is a required working day; remaining hours may be spread from Monday-Friday.
 Interns are required to keep at least 4 hours available (5:00pm to 8:00pm) on weekday evenings where they are able to meet with clients in our offices.

-Applications are due January 6th, 2018, with interviews occurring on Wednesday, January 24th and January 31st.
+Applications are being accepted on a rolling basis.
 To apply, submit your resume and application online.

 For more information, download